Brendan Elliot: 2019

 Elliot made his debut for Manly-Warringah against the Wests Tigers in round 1 of the 2019 NRL season at Leichhardt Oval.
 He scored his first try for the club in Round 10 against Cronulla at Shark Park which ended in a 24-14 victory.

 Elliot made a total of 18 appearances for Manly as the club finished sixth on the table at the end of the 2019 regular season.
 Elliot played in both finals matches for the club, scoring a try in week one of the finals series against Cronulla-Sutherland.
 In the second week of the finals, Manly were eliminated by South Sydney after losing 34-26 at ANZ Stadium.

 2020

 Elliott made eight appearances for Manly-Warringah in the 2020 NRL season as the club missed out on the finals.
 In September, Elliott was released by the Manly club.

 2021

 On 16 February, it was reported that he had signed for Leigh in the Super League.

 2022

 On 25 January, through the club website it was announced that he had signed with the North Queensland Cowboys, returning to the National Rugby League.

+2023

+Elliott was limited to only three appearances with North Queensland in the 2023 NRL season.
+On 20 September, it was announced that Elliott would be leaving North Queensland after not being offered a new contract.
+Elliott was one of nine players who were released.